CSDSA Scholarship Program

 Items not traditionally covered by CSDSA scholarship funds – The following items are not traditionally eligible for CSDSA scholarship funding: 1) general school supplies, 2) school tuition (unless justified by special circumstances), 3) trampolines, 4) home repairs or improvements, 5) fencing, 6) payment for insurance premiums, and 7) items that are considered for use by the entire family.
 Questions regarding eligibility should be forwarded to the CSDSA Scholarship Committee.

 Scholarship Application Process – To qualify for scholarship funding, an applicant must be a current member of CSDSA and reside in southern Colorado.
-In order to make sure there is enough scholarship funds for all families that wish to use them during the year and to minimize the administrative burden, only one application may be submitted per quarter per family, and only one application per year may be submitted in each major scholarship category (medical, recreation, education).
+In order to make sure there is enough scholarship funds for all families that wish to use them during the year and to minimize the administrative burden, only one application may be submitted per quarter per family per individual with Down syndrome, and only one application per year may be submitted in each major scholarship category (medical, recreation, education).
 For this reason, families should request up to the category limit if they expect to spend the full amount during the year.
 Trust assistance and higher education scholarship requests are not counted as a quarterly request and may be submitted at any time during the year, but are limited to $300 per family for trust scholarships and $500 per school year (August to August) for higher education scholarships.
 For all scholarship types, upon request documentation would need to be submitted to the scholarship committee providing information on the item to be purchased or the activity to be funded.
 Additionally, an explanation should be provided as to how the proposed funding would assist or benefit the applicant with Down syndrome.

 All scholarship applications are reviewed by the CSDSA Scholarship Committee at the beginning of each month, and applicants will be notified later during the month.
 Funding will be available on a first come first served basis, and is limited by the CSDSA budget.
 Once the scholarship budget has been exhausted, no additional funding will be available until the following year, contingent on available funding.
 Priority will be given to those applicants who have not applied and received funding earlier in the year.
 Consideration will also be given to whether an applicant is receiving funding from other sources for the particular request.
 No prepayment of funds will be allowed.
 Payment will be in the form of either reimbursement with proof of payment being submitted to the Scholarship Committee, or proceeds being forwarded directly to the provider of the item or service being purchased.
 All receipts for scholarships approved in the first three quarters must be submitted by October 1 for payment.